Chief Daddy Races To N235.5 Million in 18 Days - THISDAYLIVE

 Ayodeji ‘AY’ Makun had his biggest hit to date with the dramatic comedy, Merry Men, that posted N235.2 million by the end of its run.
 Kemi Adetiba’s King of Boys was the second big Nollywood movie of 2018, scoring over N220 million.

-Also, it was a landmark year for Niyi Akinmolayan, who directed two films, The Wedding Party 2 and Chief Daddy, that gained no.1 status in the same year.
+Also, it was a landmark year for Niyi Akinmolayan, who directed two films, The Wedding Party 2 and Chief Daddy, that gained number one status in the same year.

 One interesting aspect of Chief Daddy’s performance over the holidays was that, despite Aquaman posting higher revenues due to higher ticket prices for its 3D and IMAX screenings, many more viewers went to see Chief Daddy, making it the most-watched movie for the season.